realAleksha/kotli/docs/about.md

 ## Kotlin first

 Kotlin is designed to be multi-platform.
 Moreover, it generates native code for the target platform.
 You can create backend services, Android and iOS apps, desktop and web solutions using almost the same code base.
-And it is easy to learn... but:
+And it is easy to learn… but:

 - Having the same code base is not always advantageous when developing complex products with numerous specialists or when utilizing development lifecycle practices specific for each layer (CI/CD, automated testing, deployment, etc.).
 - While it is easy to learn, prior knowledge of Java is beneficial.